KeeghanM/chess-training-app/README.md

 Built by a solo dev - [Hi!
 That's Me!](https://github.com/KeeghanM/) - as a passion project that I hope to one day turn profitable.

+### 🌟 Core Technology: Natural Play Learning (NPL)

+**NPL** is a proprietary algorithmic approach to Spaced Repetition developed exclusively for this platform.

+- **The Logic:** It utilizes a custom state-machine to track "known" positions versus "unknown" deviations.
+- **The Benefit:** Unlike standard spaced repetition that forces re-learning of full lines, NPL creates a "Context-Aware" learning path, only interrupting the user when they deviate from the optimal line or encounter a new novelty.

+_(Note: The logic and code implementation of NPL in this repository are strictly protected under the AGPLv3.)_

 ### Current Features

 - **[Natural Play Learning](https://www.chesstraining.app/about/features/natural-play-learning)**: Chessable, but better!
 A unique method that adapts to your learning curve, focusing on new challenges and reinforcing concepts as needed.
 - **Tactics Trainer**: Sharpen your tactical vision using the [WoodPecker Method](https://www.chesstraining.app/about/features/woodpecker-method), with puzzles generated based on themes or covering the whole remit of chess tactics.
 - **Endgame Trainer**: Improve your endgame skills with tailored training covering all major piece endgames.
 - **Visualisation Training**: Enhance your ability to foresee multiple moves ahead and improve your strategic planning.
-- **Recall Training**: Enhance your board recall by memorising peices, try it under time pressure for a real challenge.
+- **Recall Training**: Enhance your board recall by memorising pieces, try it under time pressure for a real challenge.
 - **Tactics Generator**: Generate tactics sets from your own games.

 See the [full product roadmap](https://www.chesstraining.app/product-roadmap) here

+---

 ## [ChessPuzzle API](https://rapidapi.com/KeeghanM/api/chess-puzzles)